Drop shipping is one of the first things that come to mind when Malaysians think about starting their first business.

 With not much to differentiate yourself from your competition, you have to aim to be the cheapest.
 But when you reduce your price, you also reduce your profits.
 At times, too much price competition may even mean you do not make any profit from your sales.

 Avoid this mistake by investing some time and effort in producing unique photos.
+You can even send the products to you first and take some of your own photos before selling them.

 Even if you do everything right, choosing the wrong supplier can doom your business.